cvlab-epfl/MeshSDF/README.md

 # MeshSDF

 This is a PyTorch implementation of the NeurIPS'20 SpotLight paper "MeshSDF: Differentiable Iso-Surface Extraction".
-See the [paper](https://arxiv.org/abs/2006.03997).
+You can find the paper [here](https://arxiv.org/abs/2006.03997).

 ## Citing MeshSDF